-Our vision is to be valued by our stakeholders as a sustainable company and a best-in-tier mid-size mine developer and operator in Latin-America and West Africa
+Our goal is to be valued by our stakeholders as a sustainable company and a best-in-tier mid-size mine developer and operator in Latin-America and West Africa

-We have mines and projects in Argentina, Burkina Faso, Côte d'Ivoire, Mexico, and Peru.
+We have mines in Argentina, Burkina Faso, Côte d'Ivoire, Mexico, and Peru.
 Our corporate office is in Vancouver, Canada, and our management head office is in Lima, Peru.

 At Fortuna, good governance starts at the Board level and permeates the organization.
 Our leadership teams focus on actions that drive sustainable, long-term growth, and profitability.